Meatpackers deny workers benefits for COVID-19 deaths, illnesses

 Tom Atkinson, a Minnesota workers' compensation attorney who has represented meatpacking workers, estimates up to 100 COVID-19 claims were filed by employees at the Worthington plant.

-In Colorado, 69per cent of the 2,294 worker compensation claims for COVID-19 had been denied as of Sept.
-12. Although the state does not break down the denials by industry, a JBS spokesman told Reuters the company is rejecting claims in Colorado and that it uses the same claim-review procedures nationwide.
+In Colorado, 69 per cent of the 2,294 worker compensation claims for COVID-19 had been denied as of Sep 12.
+Although the state does not break down the denials by industry, a JBS spokesman told Reuters the company is rejecting claims in Colorado and that it uses the same claim-review procedures nationwide.

 JBS spokesman Cameron Bruett did not answer the question of whether JBS employees were infected on the job and declined comment on individual workers’ claims.
 He said the company has outsourced claim reviews to a third-party administrator.